imran1509/LW-Tasks/Everyday Summary/Everyday-Summary.md

 Following this, David assigned me the next task, which involved enhancing the observability stack by introducing Grafana Tempo and OpenTelemetry.
 Additionally, I was required to deploy a multi-tier test application to demonstrate its tracing capabilities.

+I installed Grafana Tempo with local storage as object storage and OpenTelemetry collector using helm.

+I faced an error after OpenTelemetry collector was deployed. otel-collector pod was in CrashBackLoopOff state and was not runnning.
+I checked the logs of the deployment.
+The Issue was in the Configuration file.
+One of the exporters used logging was deprecated.
+Thats why pod was crashing and not runnning.
+We have to use `debug` exporter instead of `logging` exporter in the configuration file.
+To resolve this, I updated the configuration to use the debug exporter instead of logging, restarted the pod, and successfully restored its functionality.